Ashtanga Yoga

 You can learn Ashtanga yoga in a class setting or book an instructor for a one-on-one session.
 Practitioners are encouraged to memorise each series, which means that once you become proficient in the style, you can choose to practise Ashtanga yoga at home.
 It is widely regarded as a vigorous and athletic style, but many instructors offer Ashtanga yoga for beginners which focuses on the first series of poses[7] (known as the ‘primary series’).

-The strenuous nature of Ashtanga Vinyasa is associated with a risk of muscular injuries, however this risk is estimated to be very low, averaging a reported 1.8 injuries per 1,000 hours of yoga practice.
+The strenuous nature of Ashtanga Vinyasa is associated with a risk of muscular injuries, however, this risk is estimated to be very low, averaging a reported 1.8 injuries per 1,000 hours of yoga practice.

 To reduce that risk further, ask your yoga instructor about their qualifications and experience, and if you haven’t done yoga before, don’t be shy to ask them about their approach to Ashtanga yoga for beginners.
-Your instructor will be happy to talk to you about your concerns, and explore the implications of any pre-existing injuries or other health conditions that might affect you.
+Your instructor will be happy to talk to you about your concerns and explore the implications of any pre-existing injuries or other health conditions that might affect you.

 An Ashtanga session will usually take about 60-90 minutes, and practising at least three times a week is recommended for best results.
 An instructor will guide you through the different poses and correct your form to help you perfect the routine if you consent to this.

 As with any exercise or wellness program, please consult your medical professional before commencing Ashtanga yoga.
-If you have an injury or other health issue, or any concerns at all, also speak to your yoga instructor, who will be happy to address these and advise you on how to approach your practise of Ashtanga yoga.
+If you have an injury or other health issue, or any concerns at all, also speak to your yoga instructor, who will be happy to address these and advise you on how to approach your practice of Ashtanga yoga.

 References

-Benefits of Yoga in Sports | International Journal of Physical Education, Sports and Health
+5. Sharma L. Benefits of Yoga in Sports –A Study.
+International Journal of Physical Education, Sports and Health; 2015.

-Why Ashtanga Yoga IS for beginners | yogiapproved.com
+7. Why Ashtanga Yoga IS for Beginners.
+YOUALIGNED; 2024.

 Frequently asked questions